 - Sour cream.
 If you can’t find mexican sour cream you can also make a combination of regular cream and yogurt with a 1:1 ratio.

-- Chopped cilantro, avocado slices and shredded lettuce are also good toppings, cilantro add a nice flavour (if you like it of course) and lettuce add a wonderful crunchy texture.
+- Chopped cilantro and shredded lettuce are also good toppings, cilantro add a nice flavour (if you like it of course) and lettuce add a wonderful crunchy texture.

-- 10 corn tortillas
+- 20 corn tortillas

 - Canola oil

-- chicken stock
+- 2 cups chicken stock divided

 - 1 tsp dry oregano

-- 1 tbsp olive oil
+- 1 Tbsp olive oil

 - salt and pepper

-- Dredge a tortilla in the sauce to give it a good coating.
+- Dredge a tortilla in the sauce to give it a light coating.
 Place tortilla on a plate and spoon some shredded chicken.